Safety Tips for Car Accidents Involving Children

 Speaking of seatbelts, your child should always wear their seatbelt once they are big enough.

-While seatbelts won’t protect against accidents, they significantly reduce the chance of serious injury or death occurring when a crash does happen.
-Being restrained inside your car during a period of chaos, high velocity, and moving parts keeps you contained within a metal cage that offers at least some protection against the road and other cars.
+While seatbelts won’t protect against accidents, they significantly reduce the chance of serious injury or death when a crash occurs.
+Being restrained inside your car during the chaos, high velocity, and moving parts keeps you in a metal cage that offers at least some protection against the road and other cars.

 This is why accidents lacking seat belt use tend to result in fatalities.
-Having your child understand the importance of buckling up for every drive is crucial in protecting them when disaster might strike unexpectedly.
+Having your child understand the importance of buckling up for every drive is crucial in protecting them when disaster strikes unexpectedly.

 It is also critical for you to wear your seatbelt to avoid injuring your child during an accident.
 If you are not adequately restrained, you can become a danger if you are sent toward your loved one.